 Keeping the sampler clean and protected from harsh elements may extend the usable life of the sampler.
 When necessary, clean the exterior and interior of the sampler with warm soapy water and brush, then rinse with water.
-Be sure to use a detergent that is compatible with low-density polyethylene and polystyrene.
+Be sure to use a detergent that is compatible with low-density polyethylene, polystyrene, PVC, ABS, polycarbonate and NORYL^{TM1}.
 Avoid using strong solvents and acids.